gbif/hadoop-compress/README.md

 When used in Hadoop, this minimizes bandwidth, CPU and allows the ability to compress content in parallel thus making the building of Zip files as efficient as possible.

 Contributions and improvements to this project are very welcome.
+Please contact timrobertson100@gmail.com for questions.

 ## How to build this project